fireflyprotocol/pro-sdk/rust/gen/bluefin_api/docs/RewardsApi.md

 ## get_rewards

 > Vec<models::IntervalRewards> get_rewards(interval_number)
-Get rewards information for the intervals
+/rewards

-Returns the rewards earned by users for the intervals .
+Returns the rewards earned by users for the intervals.

 ### Parameters